 Survey of feeding, common management practices, and care of exotic animals in a clinical or zoological setting.
 Review of common diseases of exotic animals encountered in the practice of veterinary medicine.
-Prerequisites: Enrollment in the Veterinary Technology Program and completion of all first semester courses with a "C" or better.
+Prerequisites: Completion of first semester VTHT courses.
+Co-enrolled: VTHT 1125 (formerly VTHT 1225) and VTHT 1413.